OnlyFans Chatting Tips That Actually Move Revenue

 Crucially, selling is one of three types of progress, not the only type.
 A chatter who only sells trains fans to associate every message with a wallet.
 A chatter who alternates between information, connection, and selling makes the eventual sale feel earned — and the fan repeats it.

-Speed in the chat is non-negotiable.
-A fan who messages and waits has moved on to something else on their phone within minutes, and the next reply lands cold.
+Under 1 minute 30 seconds on every active conversation, 2 minutes at the absolute outside.
+Speed in the chat is non-negotiable: a fan who messages and waits has moved on to something else on their phone within minutes, and the next reply lands cold.

 Speed is necessary but not sufficient.
 The SLA is not an excuse to send low-quality replies.
 Speed and quality are both required.
 The frame is "fast, intentional message" — not "fast message".
 One without the other doesn't count.